 - Visual representation of the different Sports.
 Emphasizing on football.
-It is played by 11 players, it is called a team, playing together to score a goal. - Football is also known as Soccer, It is played in teams, where one player has to kick the ball into the goal post to score a goal. - Developing understanding why warm up and cool down exercises are important while we are playing sports - Understand that equipment and tools have to be used safely - Develop an understanding of growth, decay and changes over time
+It is played by 11 players; together they form a team that plays together to score goals. - Football is also known as Soccer, It is played in teams, where one player has to kick the ball into the goal post to score a goal. - Developing understanding why warm up and cool down exercises are important while we are playing sports. - Understand that equipment and tools have to be used safely - Develop an understanding of growth, decay and changes over time